discretize/discretize-gear-optimizer/docs/Contributing/Localization.md

 ## Preparing the translation.json file: extract!

 Now that you found all the translations it would be a lot of work to manually copy paste them in the translation files, right?
 You don't have to!
 There is a system in place which extracts all the components wrapped via `Trans` or `t`-function.
-Simply execute `yarn extractLocale` and you will find a file `locale/en/translation.json`.
+Simply execute `pnpm extractLocale` and you will find a file `locale/en/translation.json`.
 Feel free to copy it over to `locale/zh/translation.json` and start translating.

 ## Important notes